 Marketing Technology – Overall, less applications than Dan Murphy’s.
 But still good coverage across multiple martech platforms.
 Everything you’d expect from a martech point of view, and faster page speeds than Dan Murphy’s.

 We’d guess they spend less on martech, but probably get higher ROI levels per dollar spent, as there seems to be much less duplication.

-Except of course, minors can just lie about their age.
+Except, of course, minors can just lie about their age.
 There’s no way to check the actual age of people viewing the site.
 We know the legal folks like to include this to protect the company, but it adds an annoying extra click for the vast majority of legitimate over-age customers. (though it gives them some insight into the ages of those customers, assuming they don’t lie).

 Bundaberg - where am I?

-The brand name and logo was clear.
+The brand name and logo were clear.
 Unusually it was in the centre of the top navigation bar rather than the top left.
 This was a minor friction point when the norm is top left.
 But not enough to put us off.

 Still, there was lots of clear Bundaberg branding in terms of logos, colours and products.
 We definitely knew where we were.

 There was less choice here versus the previous sites, but obviously, because it only sells one brand.
 The experience still felt fine though.

 Products gave us the option to go the bottle shop (what we were here for), but also to look at merchandise or specific products like Rum Ball liqueur or Lazy Bear premix.

 There were also options to visit “our story”, the “distillery” and “recipes” – both food and drink.